-To check this, go to the Google Search Console of your Google Analytics account control panel and check the index in the left column.
+To check this, go to the Google Search Console in your Google Analytics account control panel and look for the index count in the left column.
 Here we need to verify whether the number of pages on the website is consistent with the number included, and if they are inconsistent, we need to resolve them.

-The Google Search Console Coverage report provides the number of pages that have been crawled, pages that cannot be indexed, and crawled error pages.
-It also displays pages that are not indexed in the XML site map and pages that are not indexed in the XML site map.
+The Google Search Console Coverage report provides the number of crawled pages, pages that cannot be indexed, and crawled error pages.
+It also displays pages that are not indexed in the XML sitemap and pages that are not indexed in the XML sitemap.

 Products, categories, and certain filtered pages are also valuable because these pages contain keywords that people will search for, such as “black cotton sweaters”